MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

    These become the column types of the columns in the subtables.
    If not specified, `dynamic` is used.

-1. Optionally, the name of a column to add to the subtables which specifies the 0-based index of the element in the array that resulted in the subtable record.
+1. Optionally, the name of a column to add to the subtables that specifies the 0-based index of the element in the array that resulted in the subtable record.

 1. Optionally, the maximum number of array elements to expand.